 Head up to Finger Hill, the highest point on the island, which offers great views of both Hong Kong Island and Disneyland – what more could you want?
 If hiking isn’t for you, why not wander along the Peng Chau Heritage Trail that takes you past an old lime kiln and gives an insight into Peng Chau’s industrial heritage?

-How to get there: Ferries leave from Central Pier 6 to Peng Chau on either the fast (25-30 minutes) or ordinary ferry (40 minutes).
+How to get there: Leave from Central Pier 6 on either the fast (25-30 minutes) or ordinary ferry (40 minutes).
 Find more info on prices and times here.

 The ancient Cheung Chau fishing village might be small, but there is an abundance of things to do.
 Think beaches, temples and a legendary pirate’s cave.

 Jump on the ferry for the short journey from Hong Kong Island.
 Once you arrive, wander along the main promenade and soak in the bustling atmosphere and the beautiful views of the harbour.
 We recommend renting a bicycle for a fun way to see the island.
 Motorised vehicles aren’t allowed here, so cycling really is the main mode of transport – which we love!

 If you’re a bit of a culture buff, check out Pak Tai Temple and the range of little shops jam-packed with traditional trinkets and souvenirs.
 Or if you’re more of a beach bum, check out Tung Wan Beach, the perfect sun trap.
 For the more adventurous, head to Cheung Po Tsai Cave (a popular spot which you can hike down to), or challenge yourself to one of the other hikes on the island.

-How to get there: Ferries leave from Central Pier 5 on either the fast (35-40 minutes) or ordinary ferry (55-60 minutes).
+How to get there: Leave from Central Pier 5 on either the fast (35-40 minutes) or ordinary ferry (55-60 minutes).
 Find more info on prices and times here.

 Read more: Your Neighbourhood Guide To Cheung Chau